Tagirijus/plainvoice/DEVELOPMENT.md

 It is used by DocumentLinkManager.

+### DocumentRepository

+The object, which is capable of loading and saving documents depending on their document type (name) and their name.

 ### DocumentLinkManager

 The class, which will manage and control links between documents.
 It can add, remove or rename documents and links between each other.